Mig-uel/prisma-crash-course/README.md

 ## What is Data Modeling?

-Data modeling is the process pf defining the structure of a database system.
+Data modeling is the process of defining the structure of a database system.
 It involves defining the tables, columns, and relationships between them.

 ## Source